tomblanchard/boilerplate/README.md

 ##### `ui/`

-All of your project Ssass should live here, nicely organised into lots of modular partials.
+All of your project Sass should live here, nicely organised into lots of modular partials.

 ##### `_config.scss`

 Where all of your settings live, this is basically one massive file of variables, some variables I won't need to explain to due their simplicity, for example `$global-border-box` resets every element's box model to `box-sizing: border-box`, `$base-*` variables control such things as font-sizes, spacing units etc.

-It starts to get more complicated when you hit the `$objects` variable which is actually a Sass map which controls which default objects should get outputted into the compiled CSS (this boilerplate comes with some default objects such as a grids etc, there's no point in outputting every object if they're not going to be used).
+It starts to get more complicated when you hit the `$objects` variable which is actually a Sass map which controls which default objects should get outputted into the compiled CSS (this boilerplate comes with some default objects such as a grids etc, there's no point in outputting every object if they're not going to be used, no-one likes code bloat).
 Most default objects do have various modifiers / variations which you can enable / disable as you please, for example if I wanted the `grid` object and the object variation `large` (which adds a wider gutter to the grid), the `$objects` variable would look like so:

 ```scss
 $objects: (